Issue No: | 1 |

 - A girl may talk about a long holiday to her country of origin or another country where the practice is prevalent.

-There are a number of indications that a girl or woman has already been subjected to FGM:
+There are several indications that a girl or woman has already been subjected to FGM:

 - A girl or woman may have difficulty walking, sitting or standing.